ibm-cloud-docs/codeengine/domainmappings.md

 Before you implement custom domain mappings in {{site.data.keyword.codeengineshort}}, be aware of the following considerations:

-* Use only custom domain mappings for domains that are protected with a SSL/TLS certificate, which a public, trusted CA signs.
+* Use only custom domain mappings for domains that are protected with a SSL/TLS certificate, which a public, trusted certificate authority (CA) signs.
 * You can define custom domain mappings that point to public domain names.
 * If your domain name can be resolved only by a nonpublic domain name system (DNS), provide a certificate that lists the domain name and is signed by a public, trusted CA.
 * Provide the *entire* certificate chain, starting with the certificate that corresponds to the custom domain, followed by all intermediate certificates up to the root certificate.